jbarrow/mlx-playground/README.md

 # mlxllama

+Run llama on your Macbooks' GPU!
-Working towards a fast reimplementation of llama-2 in mlx
+Working towards a fast reimplementation of llama-2 in mlx.

 ## Project Goals